Skip to Main Content

 Read this if you are interested in building a thriving workforce.

-As businesses across the country continue to struggle to find and keep employees during the pandemic-influenced Great Resignation, it is time to build a workplace that sends a clear message to employees: “We care about you as a person.
-We trust you to do great work.
+As businesses across the country continue to struggle to find and keep employees, it is time to build a workplace that sends a clear message to employees: “We care about you as a person.
 Your well-being matters.”

-Many leaders and HR teams will send communications that emphasize the importance of people and the value of well-being.
-Despite this messaging, many organizations are missing opportunities to make well-being a natural part of day-to-day operations.
-The resulting disconnect between messaging and reality can result in employee frustration, disengagement, and cynicism.
+Many leaders will send communications that emphasize the importance of people and the value of well-being.
+Despite this messaging, many organizations are missing opportunities to make well-being a natural part of the employee experience.
+The resulting disconnect between messaging and reality can result in frustration, disengagement, and cynicism.
 We’ve compiled a list of some of the most common workplace factors that can disrupt an organization’s intentions to build a strong well-being culture.

 Overcoming the challenges to your well-being goals takes time.
-And while it is natural for organizations to think of employee well-being as the responsibility of human resources and leadership, in reality well-being is a product of every part of the employee experience.
-In other words, it’s everyone’s job.
+And while it is natural for organizations to think of employee well-being as the responsibility of human resources and leadership, in reality, well-being is a product of every part of the employee experience.
+In other words, it’s part of everyone’s job.

 Well-being program considerations